baobaoupcloud/cs-w9/content/4-Conditionals/_index.md

     }
 }
 ```
 We created 2 variables type integer x, y.
 The values of these are populated using the get_int function.
 The first `if` clause checks whether the condition is satisfied, the function returns the corresponding value.
-If the condition is not met, the logic then evaluates subsequent conditions of `elseif` clauses.
+If the condition is not met, the logic then evaluates subsequent conditions of `elseif` clause.
 Finally, if none of the previous conditions are fulfilled, it returns the `else` value.

 2. Run the code by executing `make compare` in the terminal window, followed by `./compare`.
 3. Input the 2 numbers and get the results.